March 5, 2026

 Today's email delegation requires strategic thinking, careful prioritization, and the right tools to make it all work seamlessly.

 The role of executive support has evolved a lot.
-Whether you're a Chief of Staff, Executive Assistant, or Team Lead, managing someone else's communication is no longer just about forwarding emails and sending basic responses.
-Today's email delegation requires strategic thinking, careful prioritization, and the right tools to make it all work seamlessly.
+Whether you're a Chief of Staff, Executive Assistant, or Team Lead, managing someone else's communication is no longer just about forwarding emails to/from a Gmail account and sending basic responses.

-Gone are the days of sharing passwords or setting up complicated email forwarding rules.
-Modern email delegation is about creating efficient workflows while maintaining security and accountability.
-Here's what that looks like in practice:
+Gone are the days of sharing passwords to a Gmail account or setting up complicated email forwarding rules for an shared mailbox.
+Modern email delegation is about creating efficient workflows that grant access while maintaining security and accountability.

-Missive offers powerful workflows designed for modern email delegation:
+Missive offers powerful workflows designed for modern email delegation (whether you have Gmail accounts, Outlook accounts, or IMAP accounts):

-Basic delegation requires no setup.
-Team members can mention @coworkers in the chat bar or use assignments to collaborate.
+Once you've added all your email addresses to Missive, basic delegation requires no setup.
+Team members can delegate by mentioning @coworkers in the chat bar to collaborate and grant access to specific threads.
 No more forwarding endless email threads—everything stays in Missive for easy tracking and reference.

-Other settings, such as sharing aliases, can be used to allow a team member to send emails from another team member's address.
+Other settings, such as sharing email aliases, can be used to allow a team member to send emails from another team member's address.
 With this configuration, a team member can reply on your behalf but won't have access to all incoming emails unless they're being shared.

 You will always have access to all emails sent by a delegated user.

 For roles that need full access to another’s inbox, such as an executive assistant needing a CEO’s inbox, Missive offers a Team Inbox solution.
-By connecting an email account to a Team Inbox, all communications can be managed in a dedicated space, organized, and even scaled as the organization grows.
+Connecting an email account (like a Google Workspace email) to a Team Inbox allows all communications to be managed in one centralized space.
+This makes it easy to stay organized and adapt as your organization grows.
+Simply add new members to the Team, and they’ll instantly gain access to the shared emails.

-With team inboxes, there’s no need to mix shared emails with personal inboxes, and multiple team members can work together seamlessly, which is especially helpful for distributed teams.
+With team inboxes, there’s no need to mix shared emails with personal inboxes, and multiple team members can work together seamlessly, which is especially helpful for remote teams.

-The assistant can reply as the owner of the account (ceo@acme.com).
+The assistant can reply as the owner of the email account (ceo@acme.com).
 Also, a custom signature can be created.

 Assistants can also triage emails by creating color-coded shared labels.

 If an account contains private messages, Missive allows you to set up rules to filter these from the assistant’s view.
-For example, family, friends, or finance-related emails can be hidden, ensuring personal information stays private.
+For example, family, friends, or finance-related emails will not be delegated, ensuring personal information stays private.
 This setup balances delegation with privacy, providing peace of mind while maintaining workflow efficiency.

 In this case, the owner imports a private account.
 Here, email sharing is done automatically through rules.
 This configuration of delegation is essential when the content of some emails is private and can’t be seen by the assistant.